 A transaction could be reported under SFTR by both parties and then one of the parties realizes that, on its side, the transaction was out of scope of the SFTR.
 An example would be where the transaction was executed by a subsidiary in the US and reported by mistake by its EU-based back office.
 The out-of-scope party would have to send an error report to its trade repository to cancel the report (Table 2, field 98, Action Type = EROR).
-This action would destroy the UTI of the cancelled report (note that UTIs cannot be changed by modification (Table 2, field 98, Action Type = MODI) or correction (Table 2, field 98, Action Type = CORR)).
+This action would destroymeans that the combination of the UTI of the cancelled report (note that UTIs cannot be changed by modification transaction and the LEIs of the parties (Table 21, field 98, Action Type = MODI) or correction (3, Reporting Counterparty and Table 21, field 98, Action Type = CORR)).11, Other Counterparty) cannot be re-used as this combination is intended to provide a unique identifier for the transaction.
 However, the transaction may remain in scope for reporting by the other party, who will therefore need a UTI.
 In this case, a new UTI will have to be created.
-Best practice is for both parties to cancel the original transaction and create a new one with a new UTI, which the in-scope party will report under the appropriate reporting regime but the out-of-scope party will, of course, not report again under SFTR.
+Best practice is for both parties to cancel the original transaction and create a new one with a new UTI, which the inscope party will report under the appropriate reporting regime but the out-of-scope party will, of course, not report again under SFTR.